The Effect of Time to Castration Resistance on Overall Survival and Success of Docetaxel Treatment in Castration Resistant Prostate Cancer Patients

 21 October 2019

 Purpose: To investigate the prognostic role of time to castration resistance(TTCR) in patients who have received solely Docetaxel chemotherapy regimen(DCR) for castration resistant prostate cancer(CRPC).

-Methods: Between Jan 2004 and Dec 2015, data of 162 patients who have received DCR for CRPC are detected.
-Patients were divided into three groups according to TTCR: Group 1(?12 months), group 2(13-24 months), and group 3(>24 months).
+Methods: Between Jan 2004 and Dec 2015, data of 162 patients who have received DCR for CRPC were gathered.
+Patients were divided into three groups according to TTCR: Group 1(?
+12 months), group 2(13-24 months), and group 3(>24 months).
 Data of age, clinical stage, Gleason grade(GG), previous treatments, site of metastases, Prostate-specific antigen (PSA) values, TTCR, overall survival, biochemical progression free survival(PFS) and PSA response to docetaxel were recorded.

 Conclusion: TTCR appears to be an independent prognostic factor for patients who are candidates for DCR.